matthiasn/Clojure-Resources/README.md

 * **[Clojure - Rich Hickey](http://www.infoq.com/presentations/hickey-clojure)**
 * **[Are we there yet? - Rich Hickey](http://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey)**
 * **[Reducers - A Library and Model for Collection Processing - Rich Hickey ](http://www.infoq.com/presentations/Clojure-Reducers)**
+* **[The Language of the System - Rich Hickey, Conj 2012](https://www.youtube.com/watch?v=ROor6_NGIWU)**: less about Clojure and more about the design of systems in general.
+Well worth watching (like all of Rich Hickey's talks, really).
 * **[Design, Composition and Performance - Rich Hickey](http://www.infoq.com/presentations/Design-Composition-Performance)**
 * **[Clojure core.async - Rich Hickey](http://www.infoq.com/presentations/clojure-core-async)**
 * **[Core.async - Communicating Sequential Processes using Channels, in Clojure - Rich Hickey](Core.async - Communicating Sequential Processes using Channels, in Clojure)**